deepsense-ai/seahorse/seahorse-workflow-executor/docs/deployment.md

 the `docker-compose.yml` file, which serves as a config for Docker Compose (this may take a few minutes).
 2. Run `docker-compose up` in the directory containing the downloaded file.
-3. When Seahorse Standalone is ready, open it in your browser.
+3. When Seahorse is ready, open it in your browser.
 It is accessible at
     <a target="_blank" href="{{ site.SEAHORSE_EDITOR_ADDRESS }}">{{ site.SEAHORSE_EDITOR_ADDRESS }}.
     </a>